 THE SERIES SO FAR: Australia comes into this Test with a 2-1 lead in the three ODIs played in Mackay.
 The third ODI saw India bring Meg Lanning's side's unbeaten run in the format to an end.
 26 consecutive wins in the format is no joke and it rightly took a special performance from the Indians to halt this record run.

 There are quite a few injury updates ahead of this Test.

 Harmanpreet Kaur will not play this game due to a thumb injury.
 For Australia, Rachel Haynes will sit out not just this Test but the rest of the series due a hamstring injury she sustained during the ODI leg of the series.

 HERE'S HOW THE POINTS TABLE OF THE MULTI-FORMAT SERIES LOOKS:

 WHERE TO WATCH

-You can catch the third ODI between India and Australia on the Sony Sports Network.
+You can catch the one-off Pink Ball Test between India and Australia on the Sony Sports Network.
 The match will also be streamed live on the Sony Liv app.harm

 - Vijay Hazare Trophy LIVE Score, Round 7: TN needs 70 to win; Mumbai, Kerala bag early wickets; Bengal collapses vs Punjab